LuisChineaRangel/core-coin/README.md

    ```sh
    make run
    ```

 ## Usage

-Once launched, it will display an interactive menu with all the program features:
+Once launched, it will display an interactive menu with all Core Coin features:

 * Calculate the change for a requested amount
 * Show last change
 * View all coin types availables
 * Insert new coins to the algorithm
 * Exit

+## Bugs

+Please report all bugs [here](https://github.com/LuismGH/Core-Coin/issues).
+If appropriate, please attach a small test volume which you think Core Coin isn't handling correctly.

 ## Contact